-CTPM’s Business Improvement in Services division assists and coaches companies to get the most from their people and processes through the implementation of Lean principles.
+CTPM’s Business Improvement in Services division assists and coaches companies in Process Improvement through the implementation of Lean principles.

-Within the Service Industry a misconception still exists that Business Improvement using Lean principles is not relevant.
+Within the Service Industry a misconception still exists that Process Improvement using Lean principles is not relevant.
 We often hear:

 “Lean is just for manufacturing!”